Skip to main content

 Operational costs

-We are not providing operational funding through the Peel Affordable Rental Incentives Program.
+No operational funding is available through the Peel Affordable Rental Incentives Program.

 Project timeline

-We expect successful applicants to ensure the project advances in a timely manner.
+We expect successful applicants to ensure the project advances in a timely manner, and projects that will begin construction sooner or have already begun construction will received additional scoring.

 It is anticipated that tenants for affordable units would be from the general public.
 Successful applicants would be required to do the following: